grahammoore/bank-account-kata/java-kata/README.md

 # Step 5

 The money tests are now GREEN.
-Wrong, one is still ORANGE.
+Wrong!
+One test is still ORANGE.

 This is because there is actually a typo in one of the tests.
 The typo was a genuine mistake but I have left it in to just